 AXIS Object Analytics is an analytic application that comes preinstalled on the camera.
 It detects objects that move in the scene and classifies them as, for example, humans or vehicles.
 You can set up the application to send alarms for different types of objects.
-To find out more about how the application works, see the user manual.
+To find out more about how the application works, see AXIS Object Analytics user manual.